 to check out the full documentation as well.)

-Please see the setuptools PyPI page for download links and basic installation instructions for each of the supported platforms.
+Please see the setuptools on the package index for download links and basic installation instructions for each of the supported platforms.

 You will need at least Python 3.5 or 2.7.
 An